shariq1989/cookbook/content/recipe/banana_bread.md

 2. In another bowl, add the softened butter and mash it until it is broken down.
 3. Next, add the bananas and mush them into the butter with a fork until smooth.
 4. Add the eggs and milk to the butter and banana mixture and stir until smooth.
 5. Combine the dry ingredients together with the wet ingredients.
-Do not overmix.
+Do not over-mix.
 Instead, fold the ingredients together until fully incorporated.
 6. Cover the bowl and set aside for 1 hour at room temperature.
 7. Pre-heat the oven to 350 degrees.
 8. Pour the mixture into two greased 9x5 [loaf pans](https://amzn.to/3lhGhv0) and bake them for 1 hour.